ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

     from ansys.geometry.core.sketch.Sketch
     sketch = Sketch()

-The sketch can be cconstruct by using different approaches.
+The sketch can be construct by using different approaches.

 Fluent based approach
 ======================